dibyajyotiojha52-coder/weather-app/README.md

 const apiKey = '88ffe77242d94a859f1182745260304';
 ```

-If needed, replace with your own WeatherAPI key.
+Replace it with your own WeatherAPI key if needed.

 ## 🗺️ Notes

-- Embedded map uses Leaflet + OpenStreetMap (no API key needed)
+- The map uses Leaflet + OpenStreetMap, so no map API key is required.
-- Google Maps button opens the location in Google Maps separately
+- The Google Maps button opens the current weather location in a separate tab.
+- The UI has been streamlined by removing extra time/day controls and brightness sliders.

 ## 📝 Project Flow

-1. User enters city or uses current location.
+1. User searches for a city or uses geolocation.
-2. App calls WeatherAPI to fetch current data.
+2. App fetches weather data from WeatherAPI.
-3. UI updates with weather info, chart, and map marker.
+3. UI updates with current weather, a chart, a map marker, and forecast cards.
-4. User can switch themes and save preference.
+4. Dark mode preference is saved in localStorage.

 ## 📁 Files

 - `index.html` - app structure
 - `styles.css` - styling
 - `script.js` - app logic
-- `README.md` - docs
+- `README.md` - documentation